loganwilliams/portfolio/content/projects/glenecho-stream/index.md

     step-credit="Carle, D. <em>Introduction to Water in California</em>.
 (2004)"
   >
     <p>
       Imagine 100.
-Imagine watching the changes that now we can only read about manifest at landscape-scale.
+Imagine watching landscape-scale changes manifest, the ones we can only read about now.
 Imagine watching the yearly exhalation of Sierra-fed wetlands cease.
     </p>
   </div>